Younes-Bekkali/Rocket_Elevators_Controllers/README.md

 # Rocket_Elevators_Controllers

-WEEK#3: The commercial controller codes using C sharp and GoLang codes
+WEEK#3: The commercial controller codes using C sharp, GoLang and Java codes

 The test is four different scenarios for different columns, directions, and floors.